Skip to content

 About

-I solve problems at the intersection of human intelligence and machine learning systems.
-My work spans three domains: technical recruiting, ML research, and building AI products.
+I work at the intersection of human decision-making and machine learning systems.
+My work spans three domains — technical recruiting, ML research, and building AI products.

 Professional Journey